lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 ## Making changes to groups

-After you've created a group, it's possible that you'll need to edit its membership — for example, if a device needs to transferred to another school in your district.
+After you've created a group, you may need to edit its membership — for example, if a device needs to transferred to another school in your district.

   ![Editing devices in a group](./media/groups-008-edit-group-membership.png)